-- 1. In an oven-proof Dutch oven, brown beef in batches in oil; drain.
+- 1. In a Dutch oven, brown beef in batches in oil; drain.
 Return all meat to the pan.
 Add onions, tomatoes, broth, tapioca, garlic, parsley, salt, pepper and bay leaf.
 Bring to a boil.

 Reviews for Classic Beef Stew

 "This is an excellent dish for cold winter days.
 A real stick to your ribs kind of dish.It is so good and so easy to put together."